 Step 3: Press the Monitoring Tab and Select the Right Sensors to Display On Screen

-Select the “Monitoring” Tab in the window that opens and then pay attention to the following details.
+Select the “Monitoring” Tab in the open window, then pay attention to the following details.

-- CPU Temperature sensor monitors the overall temperature of your CPU
+- The CPU Temperature sensor monitors the overall temperature of your CPU

-- CPU1 Temperature, CPU2 Temperature etc shows the temperature of each THREAD your CPU has.
+- CPU1 Temperature, CPU2 Temperature, etc., show the temperature of each THREAD your CPU has.

 i.
 Place the Check Mark to Enable the Sensor

-Once you have located all the sensors pertaining to the CPU temperature, place a Check Mark next to them on the left by pressing the Check Mark icon to enable it.
+Once you have located all the sensors about the CPU temperature, place a Check Mark next to them on the left by pressing the Check Mark icon to enable it.

 ii.
 Enable the Particular Sensor for On-Screen Display

-This is the critical step that will actually allow the sensor to show its value on-screen while gaming.
+This critical step will allow the sensor to show its value on-screen while gaming.

-Select each of the sensors INDIVIDUALLY and then press the “Show in On-Screen Display” check box in the “CPU Temperature Graph Properties”.
+Select each of the sensors INDIVIDUALLY and press the “Show in On-Screen Display” check box in the “CPU Temperature Graph Properties.”

 This will enable the sensor to display its value while you play the game.